1 December: VPA entered into force

 A Voluntary Partnership Agreement (VPA) is a legally binding trade agreement between the EU and a timber-exporting country outside the EU.
 A VPA aims to ensure that all timber and timber products destined for the EU market from a partner country comply with the laws of that country.

 In addition to promoting trade in legal timber, VPAs address the causes of illegality by improving forest governance and law enforcement.
-A major strength of VPAs is that they look beyond trade to consider governance, development and environmental issues.
+A major strength of VPAs is that they look beyond trade to consider development and environmental issues, as well as effects on local populations.

-Stakeholders in Government, the private sector and civil society develop VPAs through a participatory process.
-A VPA is, therefore, a vehicle for addressing the needs of different stakeholders and for including many people who have never had a voice in decision-making.
+Stakeholders in government, the private sector and civil society develop VPAs through a participatory process.
+A VPA is, therefore, a vehicle for addressing the needs of different stakeholders and for including many people who have never before had a voice in forest sector policy processes.

 VPAs are a key component of the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan of 2003.
-Liberia is one of six tropical countries that have ratified and are implementing VPAs.
-Nine more are negotiating VPAs with the EU, while others have expressed interest in negotiating a VPA.
+Ghana is one of seven tropical countries that have ratified and are implementing VPAs.

 The EUTR entered into force in 2013.
 It requires EU operators to perform due diligence checks to ensure the timber products they place on the EU market are legal.
 FLEGT-licensed timber meets the due diligence requirements under the EUTR.